 Then there is the broader question as to whether the Latour release policy has worked for collectors.
 There is little doubt that releasing the 2012 now allows the Chateau to take advantage of a market that has risen 18% over the past seven years.
 Margaux, Mouton and Haut Brion released their 2012s on to the international market at £2,800, Lafite at £4,000.

 Latour’s en primeur releases have provided great returns for collectors: in the case of the 1996 vintage, prices have risen over 400%.
 The returns on the re-releases have been far more chequered.
 The problem resides in that the market soon discounts the “ex chateau” premium, settling instead at the secondary market level, which after all, reflects the reality of the day for “ex chateau” stock.

 Along with the Grand Vin, a portion of the 2014 Les Forts de Latour and the 2015 Pauillac de Latour are due to be released next week.
 The wines will be distributed around the world via selected négociants on the Place de Bordeaux.

 * UPDATE – This post was published on the 12th March, when the upcoming Latour release was still scheduled for 18th March.
-However, in light of ongoing uncertainties surrounding Covid-19, it has been reported that Latour 2012 will no longer be released this week but instead postponed until October.
+However, in light of ongoing uncertainties surrounding Covid-19, it has been reported that Latour 2012 will no longer be released this week but instead postponed until later this year.